-Selective artificial media are commonly used for isolation because they are easy to use and proven efficient in isolating entomopathogenic fungi, mainly Metarhizium spp. and Beauveria spp.2.
+Selective artificial media are commonly used for isolation because they are easy to use and proven efficient in isolating entomopathogenic fungi, mainly Metarhizium spp. and Beauveria spp.28.
 These selective media use specific chemicals to reduce the growth of contaminants.
-In the 1980s and 1990s, the fungicide dodine became a widely used selective medium to isolate Metarhizium spp. and Beauveria spp.2,.
-Although these artificial media are effective, some EPF species such as Metarhizium acridum can be susceptible to dodine3.
+In the 1980s and 1990s, the fungicide dodine became a widely used selective medium to isolate Metarhizium spp. and Beauveria spp.29,30.
+Although these artificial media are effective, some EPF species such as Metarhizium acridum can be susceptible to dodine31.
 That is why the dodine-free CTC medium was chosen in the present study.
 According to Fernandes et al.9, CTC was developed to maximize the isolation of naturally occurring entomopathogenic fungi, including M. acridum.
 Using a selective medium rather than insect baits in the isolation of EPF is convenient because the former requires less space in the sample processing.
 The main disadvantage in CTC use relies on the fact that some of its components (i.e., cycloheximide and chloramphenicol) are toxic, so the use of personal protection equipment is mandatory.

-As observed in the present study, a higher percentage of positive samples has been reported with insect baits as compared to artificial selective media for isolation of EPF15,3-3.
+As observed in the present study, a higher percentage of positive samples has been reported with insect baits as compared to artificial selective media for isolation of EPF15,32-35.
 The use of insect baits is considered a low-cost and high-efficiency alternative in the search for new EPF.
 Despite this, there are disadvantages associated with the use of insect baits over selective media.
 As the amount of soil to analyze using insects is higher, it is also necessary to have more physical space to store the samples and incubate the pots.
 The acquisition of insects can also be a limitation.
 In Brazil, for example, G. mellonella is not commercially available, so it is necessary to establish a colony in the lab to use this insect as a bait.
-It is essential to keep the celebrity of the insects’ colonies, avoiding natural infection by EPF.
+It is essential to keep the salubrity of the insects’ colonies, avoiding natural infection by EPF.
 An EPF infection in the colony can make the isolation results unreliable.
 Therefore, observe the remaining larvae in the colony seeking invertebrate pathological signs.
 As an alternative, control pots with sterile soil can be included in the study to check the health status of the insect larvae.

 Seeking new fungal isolates with outstanding biocontrol traits is crucial to increase the effectiveness of fungi in arthropod-pest control.
-Fungi isolated from soil can be well adapted to growing in this environment2, and they are likely to have high field persistence, which is an essential characteristic of successful EPF20.
+Fungi isolated from soil can be well adapted to growing in this environment22, and they are likely to have high field persistence, which is an essential characteristic of successful EPF in pest control21.
 Accordingly, locally isolated EPF can improve the biological control of local pests because of their geographic and temporal congruence, increasing the chances of success and reducing the environmental impacts otherwise caused by the application of synthetic insecticides.

 ACKNOWLEDGMENTS: